 It's funny.
 I don't know what the right answer is.
 But I have experienced the yes answer.
 I've prayed a question, and waiting, I've watched the answer emerge and learned what to do.
 I've sent desires of mine skyward and seen them fulfilled.
 Over and over, I've prayed and been delivered.
 I've struggled in quicksand and been rescued.

 You could explain it away as coincidence; you could say I had the answers in me all along; you could say that when one makes certain moves, other moves naturally follow, a practical karma.
 But that's not what I experienced.
 That's not how it tasted as it happened.
-More importantly, had I been interacting with it on those other terms, I don't think I would have seen the same outcomes.
+More importantly, had I been interacting with it on those terms, I don't think I would have seen the same outcomes.
 Since unraveling my belief in God and prayer, whenever I've tried to look within myself for the answers or trust to lucky coincidences or earned rewards, the effort has fallen flat.
 The good I experienced wasn't invoked through those means.
 It came to me only when I was looking beyond myself to a person who loved me.

 My friend said she reserves the word "person" for people, which is funny and axiomatic, but I think I know what she meant.
 To her, the word "person" has an ineffable quality only found in humans.
 But to me the word has an ineffable quality which exists in all kinds of creatures.
 Cats don't think human thoughts.
 They think cat thoughts.
 We don't have cat-goals, but human-goals.
 We're human-people.
 They're cat-people.

 Why does this matter?
 Because it makes calling God a person a lot less loaded.
 By calling God a person I'm not calling her a human being.
 I mean, I call a tree a person.
 There are things it reaches for.
 There are things it tries to do.
 There are things it senses and responds to.
 There are tree-thoughts that it thinks.

 When Thich Nhat Hanh rejected Teilhard de Chardin's statement that "the cosmos is deeply personal and personalizing, that it is in the process of personalizing all the time" (page 11), he did so on the grounds that saying so is dualism: "There are two different things.
 One is the person, and the other is the non-person."
 Later, talking about impermanence, he went on to say that the tree in the front yard doesn't have a separate self, because without all the non-tree elements — the sun, the rain, the ground and so on — the tree could not exist.
 It and they are so interconnected, the line between "tree" and "not tree" loses its metaphysical practicality.
 Similarly, about the question of personhood, he said that "a person is made of non-person elements and vice versa" (page 12).